PedroFrasao/PowerAutomate/README.md

 # PowerAutomate
-exemple of create a flow in Power automate
+example of create a flow in Power automate